GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 but no longer interrupt.
 {% endAside %}

-To _route_ a click event on a hyperlink in iframe #two on tab one:
+To _route_ a `click` event on a hyperlink in iframe #two on tab one:

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/GnXCsuXJkNegGDMQAhnx.jpeg",
 alt="", width="800", height="488" %}

-1. An input event (mouse, touch or keyboard) comes to the browser process.
+1. An `input` event (mouse, touch or keyboard) comes to the browser process.
 It performs an approximate hit test to determine that the bar.com iframe render process should receive the click, and sends it there.
-1. The compositor thread for bar.com routes the click event to the main thread for bar.com and schedules a rendering event loop task to process it.
+1. The compositor thread for bar.com routes the `click` event to the main thread for bar.com and schedules a rendering event loop task to process it.
-1. The input event processor for bar.com's main thread hit tests to determine which DOM element in the iframe was clicked, and fires a click event for scripts to observe.
+1. The input event processor for bar.com's main thread hit tests to determine which DOM element in the iframe was clicked, and fires a `click` event for scripts to observe.
-Hearing no preventDefault, it navigates to the hyperlink.
+Hearing no `preventDefault`, it navigates to the hyperlink.
 1. Upon load of destination page of the hyperlink, the new state is rendered, with steps similar to the "render changed DOM" example above.
 (These subsequent changes are not depicted here.)